List of The Unit characters: Bob Brown

 Brown was responsible for saving the Secretary of State from assassination by radicals in Africa, as well as capturing a United States Air Force cryptologist who was selling secrets to the Chinese.
 He assisted in the capture of a Bosnian war criminal, which came back to haunt him in the Season 1 finale, as the criminal escaped UN custody and tracked the Unit to their headquarters at Fort Griffith, attacking them while they celebrated Colonel Tom Ryan's marriage.

 During Season 2, Brown had become more confident in his skills as a military operator, instructing trainees in the art of being a sniper, during the Unit's Operator Training Course.
 He was responsible for helping to eliminate one of the world's foremost arms dealers.

 Brown's membership in the Unit has at times strained his marriage, such as when he was late returning from a mission in Spain, conducted a mission under the guise of taking his wife on a vacation, and became hospitalized during a SERE exercise.

 Near the closing of Season 2, Brown was targeted by the Central Intelligence Agency for recruitment.
-They used the platform of apparent crimes committed by Jonas Blane to try and recruit them, and ironically, Blane signed off on it, saying that the Unit could use a man within the CIA.
+They used the platform of apparent crimes committed by Jonas Blane to try to recruit them, and ironically, Blane signed off on it, saying that the Unit could use a man within the CIA.
 After returning from a mission in Cyprus, Brown and Alpha Team found that the United States Army Criminal Investigation Division was investigating Alpha Team, and had shut down the 303rd completely.
 After finding that the CIA was behind the investigation, Brown was given a choice-join the CIA, or go to prison.
 His wife, Kim, convinced him to join the Agency.
 Brown's first assignment: find and bring back to custody the disappeared Jonas Blane.